benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Split-Before-Quantifier1.png)

-_**Q260:** Any dragon that in any day of at least 10 days: (i) the number of dragons it froze is greater than the number of dragons that froze it and (ii) it froze / was frozen at least 5 times_
+_**Q260:** Any dragon that in any day of at least 10 days: (i) the number of dragons it froze is greater than the number of dragons that froze it, and (ii) it froze / was frozen at least 5 times_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q260.png)